ssk-d/fireflutter/README.md

 - A user voted `like` and the user vote `dislike`, then `likes` will be decreased by 1 and `dislikes` will be increased by 1.
 - Admin should not fix vote document manually, since it may produce wierd results.
 - Voting works asynchronously.

   - When a user votes in the order of `like => dislike => like => dislike`, the server(Firestore) may receive in the order of `like => like => dislike => dislike` since it is **asynchronous**.
     So, client app should block (by showing a progress indicator) the user not to vote again while voting is in progress.

+- Note. the logic is to be chagned as described at https://github.com/thruthesky/fireflutter/issues/3

 ## Push Notification